Top 10 Marketplaces for Travel Trailers under 5K

 6. Facebook Marketplaces

 Facebook marketplaces are always a good start when searching for used trailers under $5,000.
-But you need to get the buyer to beware warning.
-You really never know what you’re getting.
+But you need to get a buyer-beware warning.
+You never know what you’re getting.

 And as much as I’m not a big fan of FB marketplace, they’re still kicking most marketplaces as the top-used platform for purchasing RVs.
 It’s also a great platform for selling RVs.